The authentic paella recipe

 What exactly is the authentic paella recipe?
 That’s what many people are wondering.

 When you order a paella in the tourist areas of Spain, you often get a ‘paella de marisco.’
-This paella contains fish, crustaceans, and shellfish.
-These paellas look beautiful and richly filled and therefore look good on a nice and sunny terrace.
+This paella contains seafood and fish.
+A seafood paella looks beautiful and is a perfect crowd magnet on a nice and sunny terrace.

-In reality, Paella de Marisco is only a variant of paella and has little to do with the real paella as it was once born in Valencia.
+In reality, Seafood Paella is only a variant of paella and has little to do with the real paella as it was once born in Valencia.

 In this blog post, I will take you to the ingredients that are supposed to be in authentic paella.
 Did you know that there are only ten?
 And did you know ‘Paella Valenciana’ has a protected status?

 This means that a paella only may have the predicate ‘Paella Valenciana’ if the ten fixed ingredients form the basis of the paella.
 A little variation is still allowed but the less, the better.